Mzkarim/Exploring--CO2-Emission-Data-/README.md

-# Explore and Visualize World CO2 Emission Dataset By Country By Year Using Python
+# Exploring and Visualizing World CO2 Emission Dataset By Country By Year Using Pandas Dataframe in Python

 **Abstract**
 Exploratory data analysis is a critical step in understanding data.
-In this project, we use Python to clean, explore, summarize, and visualize world bank CO2 emission dataset.
+In this project, we use Pandas dataframe in Python to clean, explore, summarize, and visualize world bank CO2 emission dataset.

 **Dataset:**